top of page

 A boy who actually feels things

-Ray is the rare male protagonist in children's literature who leads with his heart.
-For kids who've been told they're too much — and for everyone who loves them — that matters enormously.
+Ray is the rare male protagonist in children's literature who leads with his heart, making this one of the most effective SEL books for boys available for grades 2 to 7.
+For kids who've been told they're too much, and for everyone who loves them, that matters enormously.

 02